nhsconnect/gpconnect/pages/support/support_faq.md

 Extra HTTP headers are needed for sending provenance/audit details.
 Sending this data in a JWT Bearer token (which is simply a fragment of JSON) is an easy way of achieving the communication of this data and various libraries exist to make authoring this content trivial.

-## Why is NHS Number not being used as the actual Id for the Patient resource? ##
+## Why is NHS Number not being used as the actual ID for the Patient resource? ##

-As outlined in the FHIR standard there is a clear demarcation between business identifiers (such as NHS number, CHI number etc.) and logical identifiers which are opaque and only guaranteed to be valid on the FHIR server they are served from.
+As outlined in the FHIR standard there is a clear demarcation between business identifiers (such as NHS Number and  CHI number) and logical identifiers which are opaque and only guaranteed to be valid on the FHIR server they are served from.

-FHIR’s logical ids are strings which meet the following regex [A-Za-z0-9\-\.]{1,64} (in the reference implementations) logical id’s are often the physical record identity (i.e. a database primary key or a document store guid).
-So whilst technically a vendor could use the NHS number as their logical ids (as it would match the regex above) this won’t be mandated and can’t be relied upon by consumer applications, which will need to resolve the logical id from the business id.
+FHIR’s logical IDs are strings which meet the following regex [A-Za-z0-9\-\.]{1,64} (in the reference implementations) logical IDs are often the physical record identity (for example, a database primary key or a document store guid).
+So whilst technically a vendor could use the NHS Number as their logical IDs (as it would match the regex above), this won’t be mandated and can’t be relied upon by consumer applications, which will need to resolve the logical ID from the business ID.

 This approach is consistent with the FHIR reference implementations and commercial offerings and is in line with what the wider code4health community is asking for.